-Fill out the envelope at Mass this weekend and place it in the collection basket, pick up a form at the parish office, or go online to www.ourmissionla.org (Parish Code is 467).
+Fill out an envelope at Mass noting Together in Mission any weekend and place it in the collection basket, pick up a form at the parish office, or go online to www.ourmissionla.org (Parish Code is 467).
 Be assured that Together in Mission is among the best ways to directly help our brothers and sisters in Christ right here at home.

 Here's a story telling how TIM makes a difference for real people...

-Our Together in Mission speaker this year, Maria Jimenez, has a lifetime of experience with Catholic schools.
+A previous Together in Mission speaker was, Maria Jimenez, who has a lifetime of experience with Catholic schools.
 She has been principal of St. Madeleine School in Pomona for nine years.
 Before that assignment, she taught in Catholic schools for 25 years.
 She was also a student at Catholic schools since the age of 5.
 This represents 50 years in Catholic education.